openhab/org.openhab.binding.zwave/doc/building36/adcs2000tra_0_0.md

 ### Parameter 9: Mandatory Temperature Reporting Interval

 Mandatory Temperature Reporting Interval
-The number of seconds between temperature reports.
+<p&gtThe number of seconds between temperature reports.</p&gt
 Values in the range 60 to 64800 may be set.

 The manufacturer defined default value is ```64800```.